arommers/cub3d/README.md

 ![banner](https://i.imgur.com/yQdXzmb.jpeg)

-# !!!The readme and the project itself is very much a work in progress!!!
+# !!!
+The readme and the project itself is very much a work in progress !!!

 # cub3d
 A "3D" game realized with ray casting